justinlee1687/warsnipers/cwl.md

 ## Instructions:
 1. You join the CWL clan.
-2. I start war, and you head back to your main clan once we've started CWL.
+2. I start CWL once we reach the target number of players, then you return to your main clan.
 3. You stay put in the main clan at all times, except for CWL attacks.
 It is important to do so as we will be doing FWA wars alongside CWL.
 4. You jump to the CWL clan, do your attack then head straight back to your home clan.
 5. Steps 3 to 4 will be repeated 7 times.